IPsec Tunnelling Guide

 Supported features

-• IKEv2 The Internet Key Exchange Version 2 (IKEv2) auxiliary protocol responsible for the mutual authentication
+• IKEv2: The Internet Key Exchange Version 2 (IKEv2) auxiliary protocol responsible for mutual authentication.

-• PSK (Pre Shared Keys).
-Initiator and responder uses a shared secret (password) for authentication.
+• PSK (pre-shared keys): Initiator and responder use a shared secret (password) for authentication.

-• Static IPs.
-Local address needs to be specified as an IP address that exists on an interface.
+• Static IPs: The local address needs to be specified as an IP address that exists on an interface.
 Either use a static IP address for the outgoing interface (preferred) or wait until an IP address has been assigned to the outgoing interface before entering the IP address in the IPsec configuration.

 Supported scenarios